 See also track 11 below, and further analysis here.

 This piece illustrates the typical metrical sequence, opening with the recurring 8/4 pattern on the drum punctuated by one gong stroke and four cymbal clashes every measure; through a long and carefully graded accelerando the drum adds more free syncopated patterns.
 But the piece has few obvious signposts.
 Just before the frantic final section a short 9-measure phrase is repeated four times, so fast and wild that it may elude you.
 Otherwise it’s a magnificently through-composed piece, exploring the relationships between pitches, little motifs flashing past and then leading in different directions.
 I never cease to be impressed at their memory.

-Walking shrill, track 3—from our first sessions in 1991, outside in Hua Yinshan’s courtyard.
+Track 3 of the Pan CD Walking shrill—from our first sessions in 1991, outside in Hua Yinshan’s courtyard.

 The large shawms of the northeast are renowned.
 I recorded Batiaolong (“Eight dragons”) in August 1992, with Liu Yongqing leading his band.
 It is a slow ornate decorated version of a simple outline melody [(a) in the example below], in the plaintive key of beidiao, with the rasping pogong technique imparting a visceral anguish.
 Unusually, the two shawms play in virtual unison, unlike the heterophony at the octave of most other bands in north China.

-From the CD with my Folk music of China, track 4; this score of the opening is from p.170 there.
+From 2-CD set China: folk instrumental traditions (AIMP/VDE Gallo, 1995), also track 4 on the CD with the 1998 paperback with my Folk music of China; this score of the opening is from p.170 there.

 “Precious scrolls” (baojuan), widely treated by sinologists as a historical textual subject, are still commonly performed on the Hebei plain (see also my In search of the folk Daoists, Appendix 3).